google/benchmark/docs/user_guide.md

 This data will then be reported alongside other performance data, currently only when using JSON output.

+The memory manager does not collect allocations by itself.
+It is meant to bridge data from an allocator hook or profiler that already tracks memory activity.
+Reset that collector in `Start()`, then copy its final counters into `MemoryManager::Result` in `Stop()`.

+Use [Custom Counters](#custom-counters) instead when memory stats need to be reported in console or CSV output, or when you need allocator-specific columns.

 <a name="profiling" />

 ## Profiling